newrelic/docs-website/.github/ISSUE_TEMPLATE/content-bug.md

 ---
 name: "Content: Bug report \U0001F41E"
-about: 'Report a bug or issue with the content of a doc!'
+about: Report a bug or issue with the content of a doc!
 title: This is a docs bug!
 Please fix!
 labels: content-bug
 assignees: ''

 ---

 <!-- Please fill out each section below, otherwise, your issue will be closed.
 This info allows our writers to diagnose (and fix!) your issue as quickly as possible.

-** Check for existing issues**

- Before opening a new issue, please search existing issues: https://github.com/newrelic/docs-website/issues -->
+** Check for existing issues**: Before opening a new issue, please search existing issues: https://github.com/newrelic/docs-website/issues -->

 ### Description